DashReza7/PacificRenderer/README.md

 # PacificRenderer

 PacificRenderer is a physically-based renderer written in C++.
 It aims to provide a flexible, extensible, and educational platform for photorealistic image synthesis, inspired by [Mitsuba](https://mitsuba-renderer.org/) and [PBRT](http://www.pbrt.org/).
-The renderer supports a subset of the Mitsuba scene file format, making it compatible with many Mitsuba scenes (with some limitations).
+The renderer supports a subset of the Mitsuba scene file format, making it compatible with many Mitsuba scenes (with some limitations and new features).

 ---